marcoalopez/GrainSizeTools/DOCS/getting_started.md

 > 👉 If you write ``plot.`` and then press the tab key a menu will pop up with all the methods implemented in the plot module

 The main method is ```plot.distribution()```.
-This method allows to visualize the grain size population using the histogram and/or the kernel density estimate (KDE) as well as the location of the different averages in the distribution.
-To use it we invoke this function and pass as an argument the population of grain sizes as follows:
+This method allows to visualize the grain size population through the histogram and/or the kernel density estimate (KDE), as well as the location of the different averages in the distribution (Fig. 7).
+To use it we call this function and pass as an argument the population of grain sizes as follows:

 ```python
 plot.distribution(dataset['diameters'])